pub struct TextBox<T> {

 pub fn text_mut(&mut self) -> &mut TextComponent<T>

-A mutable reference to the inner TextComponent
+A mutable reference to the inner TextComponent.

 Using this correctly is difficult; please see the TextComponent